SWENG-455/PennStateSoft/README.md

 Each additional context will need a migration.

-Type **Add-Migration <"YourMigrationName"> -context <"YourContextName">** in your Nuget Packet Manager console and proceed to update the database with your new context.
+Type **Add-Migration <"YourMigrationName"> -context <"YourContextName">** in your Nuget Package Manager console and proceed to update the database with your new context.